swap357/blog/content/post/understanding-cpu-states.md

 comments = true
 +++

-Modern datacenter CPUs implement variations of something called- P states and C states, with the basic idea of adjusting CPU performance and power consumption based on demand.
+CPUs in datacenters use P states and C states to manage performance and power use.

-These concepts are part of the Advanced Configuration and Power Interface (ACPI) standard, which is supported by most modern processors and operating systems.
+ACPI defines these states.
+Most CPUs and OSes support it.

-### P States: Performance Control
+### P States

-**P states (Performance States)** control the actual speed of the CPU and with it the power usage.
+P states control CPU speed and power:
-- Lower P state numbers indicate higher performance and increased power consumption.
+- Lower P number = faster CPU, more power used
-- P states control the CPU's operating frequency (clock speed) and voltage, balancing speed against power efficiency.
+- Changes clock speed and voltage

-### C States: Idle Power Saving
+### C States

-**C states (Idle States)** reduce power usage when the CPU is not busy:
+C states save power when CPU is idle:
-- Deeper C states consume less power but take longer for the CPU to wake up.
+- Deeper C state = more power saved, longer wakeup time
-- The deeper the C state, the more aggressively the CPU saves power, potentially turning off parts of the CPU.
+- Can turn off CPU parts to save more power

+just ways to balance speed and power use.

 ### Checking Current CPU Settings